 All of these can be practised at home.

-I watch my 5 year-old handle the laundry in our very small confined laundry space where some maneuvering needs to be done and the clothes dryer is way above her height.
+I watch my 5-year-old handle the laundry in our very small confined laundry space where some manoeuvring needs to be done and the clothes dryer is way above her height.

 Or when she asks me how to identify which mode to set the dryer or washer to.
 She now memorises how many beeps the mode dial makes because she is too low down to see the words on the dial.